torsteins/inf102f18-mandatory1/README.md

 #### *Clarifications*
  * In subtask (e), you should assume that the children of the node with key `m` are null, even though the picture suggest that there could be possibly large subtrees there; however, if they were non-null, then it would not be true that the picture shows the entire search path.
+ * In subtask (f), red edges also contribute to the depth.

  ##### Good luck!